Dack12q/Lbozo/README.md

-in order to use wordle download all files except for this one then run Wordle.html
+in order to use wordle download all files except for README. then run Wordle.html